 When the time comes to pitch your organization as an employer of choice, data-driven recruitment can take the time and guesswork out of attracting and identifying top talent.
 More specifically, it can help you zero-in on the right talent for the roles you’re trying to fill.

-What is data-driven hiring?
+What is data-driven recruitment?

 Traditionally, HR departments have relied on everything from intuition to prior experience to make hiring decisions.
 Unfortunately, qualitative assessments aren’t always right — and when they involve hiring, they can lead to less-than-optimal outcomes.